ekammerloher/comsolkit/README.md

 3. From the gdsii-toolbox put only the Basic/ folder (with subfolders) on the MATLAB® PATH (rest of the toolbox is not required).

-*MATLAB is a registered trademark of The MathWorks, Inc. All other trademarks are the property of their respective owners.*
+*MATLAB COMSOL Multiphysics are registered trademark of The MathWorks, Inc and COMSOL Inc. respectively.
+All other trademarks are the property of their respective owners.*